-Concordia University is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration with the following majors The most recent accreditation for the Bachelor of Business Administration was granted in April 2005.
+Concordia University is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration with the following majors.
+The most recent accreditation for the Bachelor of Business Administration was granted in April 2005.